Arifcy7/Aurwell-Web/README.md

 ## 🏗️ System Architecture & Data Isolation

 Aurwell operates on a **"Clinic-First" multi-tenant architecture**.
-All assets, patients, transactions, and configurations are securely isolated at the database level using a single-database, multi-tenant hierarchy in Firebase/Firestore, protected by Custom JWT Auth Claims and Firestore Security Rules.
+All assets, patients, transactions, and configurations are securely isolated at the database level using a single-database, multi-tenant hierarchy in Firebase/Firestore.
+The frontend client integrates directly with the Firebase client SDK (and access controls are fully enforced at the database level by Firestore Security Rules).

+For sensitive operations like **Stripe Payments**, the apps call a dedicated, secure **Stripe Payment Backend** API, which processes checkout sessions, webhooks, and connects to the Stripe API, updating transaction states directly back to Firestore.

 ```mermaid
 graph TD